uhasker/getting-things-done-in-next-js/src/chapter5/02-react-state.md

 The state setter function (`setCount` in this case) can be used to update the state variable.
 The `useState` hook takes a single argument - the initial value of the state variable (which is `0` in this case).

-Note that we make use of array destructuring here (which you should remember from chapter 1):
+Note that we make use of array destructuring here (which you should remember from the JavaScript chapter):

 ```ts
 const [count, setCount] = React.useState(0);